 To give you a leg up, keep these things in mind for a successful start to BI.

-2. Avoid over-thinking implementation: Remember to pace yourself, one-step at a time.
+2. Avoid over-thinking implementation.
+Remember to pace yourself, one step at a time.
 Don’t take a giant leap into the BI world.
-Pick a solution or a couple solutions that fit and is easy to implement right now.
+Pick a solution (or a couple of solutions) that fit and are easy to implement right now.

-In closing yes, your small business needs BI.
-It's the best way to track your data to make better business decisions.
-And if you don't start now, you’ll be at a significant disadvantage soon.
+In closing, yes, your small business would likely benefit from BI.
+It's a great way to track your data to make better business decisions.

 But the good news is, the software and complexity will continue to get more comfortable for small businesses to utilize.
-If you haven’t started to consider what BI is available for your industry, you need to contact your technology strategy team and get the discussion started today.
+If you haven’t started to consider what BI is available for your industry, contact your technology strategy team and get the discussion started today.